-Information from Coloplast Care is for educational purposes only.
+This information is for educational purposes only.
 It is not intended to substitute for professional medical advice and should not be interpreted to contain treatment recommendations.
-You should rely on the healthcare professional who knows your individual history for personal medical advice and diagnosis.
+Individuals should follow the specific instructions provided by their healthcare professional and the product they are using.